Hear In Texas

 03. Acquired Hearing Loss

-Noise exposure deserves special mention because noise-induced hearing loss (NIHL) is among the primary causes of acquired hearing loss in children.
-Since the advent of headphones and earbuds, video games, and an endless stream of media via smartphones pump damaging sound at excessive volume directly into your child’s ears.
+Because noise-induced hearing loss (NIHL) is among the primary causes of acquired hearing loss in children, it deserves special attention.
+Headphones and earbuds used to play video games, and an endless stream of media via smartphones, have the capacity to pump damaging sound at excessive volume directly into your child’s ears.

-Monitoring the volume on your child’s earphones and earbuds can help prevent damage, as can ensuring that your child wears hearing protection when exposed to noise from lawn and garden equipment, concerts and sporting events, motorcycles, and snowmobiles, or while participating in shooting sports or hunting.
+Preventing acquired hearing loss involves monitoring the volume on your child’s earphones and earbuds as well as ensuring that your child wears hearing protection when exposed to noise from lawn and garden equipment, concerts and sporting events, motorcycles, and snowmobiles, or while participating in shooting sports or hunting.

-You can evaluate whether your child might be experiencing hearing loss by asking the following questions:
+To help evaluate whether your child is experiencing hearing loss, you can ask the following questions:

 - Does your child get frequent colds and ear infections?